 Programs promoting family literacy, parent-child book sharing, or book ownership for families with children ages birth to 5.
 The Kit for New Parents and Talk.
 Read.
-Sing.® may be included if these statewide efforts are locally modified to promote literacy, for example, by adding a children's book to the Kit, or using Talk.
+Sing.[®] may be included if these statewide efforts are locally modified to promote literacy, for example, by adding a children's book to the Kit, or using Talk.
 Read.
-Sing.® as a message for distributing books.
-California Reads Together is a new statewide effort under consideration at the time of this writing.
+Sing.[®] as a message for distributing books.

-Program Models/Initiatives: Bookmobile, California Reads Together, Dolly Parton's Imagination Library, Habla Conmigo, Kit for New Parents, Little by Little, Potter the Otter, Raising a Reader, Reach Out and Read, Story Cycles, Talk.
+Program Models/Initiatives: Bookmobile, California Family Book Distribution Partnership, Dolly Parton's Imagination Library, Habla Conmigo, Kit for New Parents, Little by Little, Potter the Otter, Raising a Reader, Reach Out and Read, Story Cycles, Talk.
 Read.
-Sing.,® Local Model.
+Sing.,[®] Local Model.